mbraga24/html-css/README.md

 **The Box Model**

-_the four properties of the box model: height and width, padding, borders, and margins.
+_The four properties of the box model: height and width, padding, borders, and margins.
 Understanding the box model is an important step towards learning more advanced HTML and CSS topics._

 1. The box model comprises a set of properties used to create space around and between HTML elements.
 2. The height and width of a content area can be set in pixels or percentage.